 Rutgers Gardens, located on the campus of Rutgers University, is free to visitors and open 365 days a year.
 The gardens feature both New Jersey native plants and Jersey-Friendly non-natives.
 A holly collection, rain garden, and water conservation terrace garden are just a few of its diverse botanical gardens and special collections.
 Rutgers Gardens also offers tours and educational programs throughout the year.
 Rutgers Gardens, 140 Log Cabin Road, New Brunswick, NJ 08901

 As part of the Ocean County Soil Conservation District’s Soil Health Improvement Project at Jakes Branch County Park, the American Littoral Society designed five native plant gardens for different environmental conditions a homeowner or landscaper may encounter.
-There is a butterfly garden, shade garden, sun garden, wet garden, and rain garden; each one has a sign identifying the plants growing there.
-Native Plant Demonstration Gardens, Jakes Branch County Park, 1100 Double Trouble Road, Beachwood, NJ 08722
+There is a butterfly garden, shade garden, sun garden, wet garden, and rain garden.
+Native Plant Gardens at Jakes Branch County Park, 1100 Double Trouble Road, Beachwood, NJ 08722

 Rutgers Cooperative Extension of Ocean County Display Garden